Ju-On/Offensive-Security/Commandlets.md

     ntlm# will dictate the specific module -m required to be set for the cracking.
     in virtual machine intances --force may be required.
+    if a password has already been cracked it may reside in the potfile on --show

 hash-identifier